U.S. court rules in favor of Dutch ASML in IP theft case against Xtal

 (Reuters) - Dutch chip equipment maker ASML Holding NV said on Saturday a U.S. court had issued its final judgment in favor of ASML in an intellectual property theft case against U.S. software maker Xtal.

-The Santa Clara County Superior Court awarded ASML $845 million along with an injunction, ASML said.
+The Santa Clara County Superior Court in California awarded ASML $845 million along with an injunction, ASML said.

 The Netherlands-based company said the judgment would be uncollectible as Xtal is in bankruptcy, but under a settlement arrangement ASML will end up owning most or all of Xtal’s intellectual property through the bankruptcy process.